malafein/Bannerlord/README.md

 ### Features being considered:
 * initiate dialogue and filter out ones that don't make sense when not in person
 * integrate with steam friends list for sending messages to friends
+  * I haven't thought of a real purpose for this yet, but am curious to look into it.
+Maybe some sort of international trade?
+Or just another way to build Charm xp?

 ## Module Unblocker